 When I returned to Canada, I continued teaching English.

-This time, I wanted to improve my practice as a teacher — specifically how to better prepare for lessons.
+This time, I wanted to improve my practice as an ESL teacher — specifically how to better prepare for lessons.

 One of my colleagues highly suggested the OnTESOL course as it was tremendously helpful for him.